SegiH/SegiTable/docs/README.md

 	       Required: No
 	       Type: Object or string
 	       Description: A string with HTML content or a component to show when you expand the row.
 You can render a SegiTable table as the expandable row content but there is no way to currently tie the expanded row to its parent.

+<a name="ExpandableDataColumn"></a>
+#### ExpandableContent
+	       Required: No
+	       Type: String
+	       Description: If ExpandableDataLinked is set to true, set this to the column used to link the parent and child rows.

+<a name="ExpandableDataColumnLinked"></a>
+#### ExpandableContentLinked
+	       Required: No
+	       Type: Boolean
+	       Description: If true, the expandable data can be tied to the parent.
+If using this feature, set ExpandableDataColumn to the name of the column in the database to use to link the data.
+This should be a non nullable database column, preferably the primary key column.

 <a name="Fields"></a>
 #### Fields